-Work with OSHA to provide expertise in developing information on the recognition and prevention of workplace hazards, and to provide expertise in developing ways of communicating such information (e.g. print and electronic media, electronic assistance tools and OSHA's and CCAR's Web sites) to employers and employees in the industry.
+Develop information on the recognition and prevention of workplace hazards, as well as develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, OSHA's and CCAR's website and blog) to employers and workers in the industry.

-Work with other Alliance participants on specific issues and projects that are addressed and developed through the Alliance Program.
+Work with other Alliance participants on specific issues and projects related to the automotive industry, transportation, or general industry safety that are addressed and developed through the Alliance Program.

 May 5-11, 2013: 2013 North American Occupational Safety and Health (NAOSH) Week.
 The Coordinating Committee for Automotive Repair (CCAR) and a number of other Alliance Program participants support 2013 NAOSH Week.
 Sponsored annually by the American Society of Safety Engineers (ASSE) and the Canadian Society of Safety Engineering (CSSE), the Week focuses on the importance of preventing injuries and illnesses in the workplace.
 2013 Theme: "Worker Safety Works for Everyone."

 May 6-12, 2012: 2012 North American Occupational Safety and Health (NAOSH) Week.
 The Coordinating Committee for Automotive Repair (CCAR) and a number of other Alliance Program participants support 2012 NAOSH Week.
 Sponsored annually by American Society of Safety Engineers (ASSE) and the Canadian Society of Safety Engineering (CSSE), the Week focuses on the importance of preventing injuries and illnesses in the workplace.
 2012 Theme: "Safety, What Every Business Needs."